 Since recording wasn’t allowed, I’ve linked their stuff from Youtube here, but of course, nothing beats listening to it live.

 When the show came to an end, what little of the crowd stood up (us included) and gave them a standing ovation.
 It was such a delightful performance with showmanship of the highest order, and it opened my eyes to the beauty and magic of Pakistani/South Asian music and instruments.
-What a shame that these musicians, many of whom come from families with long musical backgrounds, had to hide for so long, their professions scoffed at in the name of ‘religion’.
+What a shame that these musicians, many of whom come from families with long musical backgrounds, had to hide for so long, their professions scoffed at.
 And how wonderful that they need not hide anymore, after all these years, and what’s more – they can now bring the treasures of their talent for the world to enjoy.

 (Left) Izzat Majid, the far-seeing philanthropist who made the whole thing possible.